"They can all interact and I can keep the community together which is the whole point of gyms."Joe Lyons, owner of Fitnostics Gym

 My name is Joe Lyons and I am the owner-operator and lead trainer of Fitnostics based in Stonington, Connecticut.
-The gym was first opened in 2012, and I took in 2016 and recently celebrated my 5th year as owner.
+The gym was first opened in 2012, and I took it in 2016 and recently celebrated my 5th year as owner.
 When I took over the business we went through several different marketing efforts in order to grow.
 We had about 40 clients at the time and in the first three years I was able to double that number and we now have 80 clients.
 We're a small 1600 square foot private facility and hold group training, semi-private group training, and one on ones which have become more and more popular especially in the past year.

-I chose to run group and personal training because of the energy it brings clients and the fun they have training together.
+I chose to run small group and personal training because of the energy it brings clients and the fun they have training together.
 With COVID we have been forced to cut our classes in half, but with that semi-private training has really taken off because people still like to be in groups, but smaller, and that's been fun as well.

 How has COVID affected your gym and training sessions?

 I really believe in the mentality, 'let's work together to get through this.'
 We're a private facility and currently allowed to train in the gym.
 I have had to cut my team training in half but still can run small group sessions if people are comfortable with it.
 We the coaches are mandated to wear masks in the gyms and we do everything possible to make sure our clients are comfortable at all times.
 I have really based my training sessions on my clients and their situations, if they live together, eat together, work out together.
 As the owner and trainer, I will ensure their safety in my gym.